XanaduAI/flamingpy/README.md

 from flamingpy.decoders import correct
 ```

-Next, let us instantiate an RHG lattice -- the measurement-based version of the surface code that we will use as our DV layer:
+Next, let us instantiate an RHG lattice -- the measurement-based version of the surface code:

 ```
 RHG = SurfaceCode(3)